Phantom Lancer

 Underlord.

-* In general, heroes that provide vision will see Dark Rift coming: Techies,
+* Heroes that provide vision will see Fiend's Gate coming: Techies,

 Templar Assassin,